manish-in-java/Scratchpad/Python/PetClinic/README.md

     * Capture details for a pet like weight, height, body temperature, etc. during a visit
 * Procedures
     * View all procedures undertaken for a pet
-    * Schedule a procedute for a pet
+    * Schedule a procedure for a pet
     * Add a procedure for a pet
     * Capture details for a procedure
 * Reports